gnanasurya2/CodeAsylums-Hiring-Challenge-FullStack/README.md

 - Go and check the issues and their labels
 - Labels will decide the score associated with the issue
 - Select the issue according to your will and the score you wish to learn.
+- Check the Assets provided in the code, and use the same bolier plate code as provided here.
 - As soon as you solve an issue, raise a PR for that issue.
 - Do not wait for that PR to get merged, move on to the next issue.